gomorpheus/morpheus-docs/release_notes/current.rst

 :Code: - Fixed an issue that caused failures when creating a Task from a Code Detail Page (|ProCod|) that referred to a specific Git Tag reference. :superscript:`5.5.2`
 :Costing: - Fixed an issue that could cause incorrect currency to be configured for server-type invoices and server invoice line items in specific contexts. :superscript:`5.5.2`
            - Fixed an issue that prevented configuration of GCP cloud costing using stored credentials (|InfTru|). :superscript:`5.5.2`
-:Credentials: - Oauth credential sets can now be added (|InfTru|) even with very long tokens. :superscript:`5.5.2`
 :Cypher: - When configuring Terraform App Blueprints, Users can no longer select and use tfvars files from Cypher if a Cypher Access Policy (|AdmPol|) restricts it from them. :superscript:`5.5.2`
 :DNS: - Fixed an pagination record that prevented zone records from the 26th domain and higher from being available in DNS integrations. :superscript:`5.5.2`
 :Inputs: - Fixed an issue that caused dependent Input fields not to reload in response to values added to the parent Input in certain contexts. :superscript:`5.5.2`